pucciland95/pathFinderGame/README.md

 So, the purpose of the player is simply to get to the food position by itself.
 Stop.

+Note that it does not find the shortest path but one path.
+Sometime it takes a lot of time to work but at the end it always succedes (there must be a bug somewhere).

 Feel free to change the code as you want.

 PS: I am not a good programmer.